reddickda/rushHour/README.md

 Click piece.
 Set state piece clicked.
 Click board.
 Check if empty.
 Drag.
 Check if empty.
 Drop.
 Check if empty.
 Set board.
 Red has to be on row 3 horizontal

+- context set up with board, selected piece
+- pieces clickable and board udpating
+- click and drag events to set pieces
+- add rules to placement